Know All About Prostate Cancer in Prostate Cancer Awareness Month

 We recommend screening if you have symptoms that may indicate prostate cancer, such as frequent urination or pain in the lower back or pelvic area.
 In case of a family history of prostate cancer, we recommend screening from age 40 onwards.

 If urine hesitancy is a consistent experience, it can be a bladder condition, enlarged prostate or other urology complications.
-We recommend visiting a urologist immediately.
+We recommend visiting a urologist at the top urology hospital in Jaipur immediately.

 Doctors recommend a kidney transplant for end-stage renal disease or complete kidney failure.
 Dialysis keeps the renal system working till the patient finds a suitable donor.